passcod/caretaker/index.markdown

 overwhelmed by what seems like simple, enthusiastic feedback.
 That some quit open work, or even tech or the internet entirely.

-**The Caretaker Model** is a limited re-organisation of responsibilities and expectations in an open software project, specifically imagined to reduce burnout of maintainers as well as frustration of contributors and users.
+**The Caretaker System** is a systematised process for open software projects, which sits on top or alongside the project’s usual systems (it doesn’t replace or override others), designed to reduce burnout of maintainers as well as frustration of contributors and users.

 ## Introduction
 [introduction]: #introduction

-The model is built around the concept of _releases_.
+The system is focused around the concept of _releases_.

-This comes from what the motivation of each external person interested in the work boils down to:
+This comes from boiling down the effective motivation of most people interested in the work:

 - Users want the software to be usable and have the features they want.
 - Reporters want the features they ask for implemented, the bugs they file fixed, etc.